 While your personal website should become the hub of all your marketing efforts, I think you should begin with your agent bio.
 Your bio can be posted on your company site and your social media sites even before you have your own website.

-Next is your personal agent website, because you can fill it with good information that shows why YOU are the agent they need.
+Next is your personal real estate agent website, because you can fill it with good information that shows why YOU are the agent they need.
 All of your other marketing materials, including your email signature, can and should direct prospects back to your website.

 I believe every agent should be blogging, but realize that if you simply hate to write, it probably isn’t an option.
 I do offer pre-written blog posts you can use to keep your website active, and of course I’m available to ghost-write posts for you.

-Prospecting is all-important, and while I offer a variety of pre-written prospecting letters, I’m also glad to write custom letters and postcard copy for you.
+Prospecting is all-important, and while I offer a variety of pre-written prospecting and farming letters, I’m also glad to write custom letters and postcard copy for you.

 A personal brochure can be useful as an addition to prospecting letters, and you should absolutely be sending press releases to your local newspapers when you do something newsworthy.